What is Ethereum?

 Once your account is funded all you need to do is place an order to buy.
 You have two options, a market order or a limit order.

-Place an order for Ethereum on the exchange
+Place an order for Ethereum on the Exchange

 The next step is to actually buy Ethereum.
 This should be fairly obvious once you have access to your account.

-For small or quick-fill orders where setting a limit price may not be of great importance, you can buy using a market order.
+For small or quick-fill orders, where setting a limit price may not be of great importance, you can buy using a market order.
 For larger trades we recommend using a limit order and wait for it to fill at a specific price you desire.

-3. Store your Ethereum in a wallet
+3. Storing your Ethereum

 Feel free to do a google search to research what wallets are available and know what the options are.